toltoxgh/CoreNLP-jMWE/README.md

 The compilation preparation is done!

 ### Compiling, jar packaging and unit tests

-1. To compile the project, go inside the CoreNLP-jMWE folder and run
+1. To compile the project and create jar files, go inside the CoreNLP-jMWE folder and run

-        ant

-2. To run the demo, first create the jar files with:

         ant jar

-3. To run the unit tests, you need to edit the ``JMWEAnnotatorTest.java`` and point the ``public static final String index`` variable to the location on your file system where the ``mweindex_wordnet3.0_semcor1.6.data`` file is stored.
+2. To run the unit tests, you need to edit the ``JMWEAnnotatorTest.java`` and point the ``public static final String index`` variable to the location on your file system where the ``mweindex_wordnet3.0_semcor1.6.data`` file is stored.
 Then, run:

         ant clean && ant junit